deliaconstantino/plantdwellers-2.0-backend/devlog.md

 [x] test

 ## 2
-[] implement serializers to load data to front end
-[] add redux store
+[x] implement serializers to load data to front end [x] add redux store
 [] create login/logout
 [] create sign-up
+[] rework organization - use feature folder and slice on frontend [] change log in to be held in react component state, not redux store